This page contains affiliate links. For more information please read my Disclosure Policy.

 Making stock is easy, but there are a few tools that can make it even easier:

-- A fine mesh colander.
-I have this set of three, and I use them constantly.
+- A LARGE pot.
+I personally love my 2 QT T-Fal Stainless Steel stock pothis set of three, and I use them constantly.
 Strawberry syrup, homemade sorbet, of course homemade stock.
 This will help ensure your stock is free of particles.

 - Cheesecloth.
 Okay, so this isn’t terribly essential, when I make vegetable stock, I don’t even bother.
 But for chicken and beef stock I find it really helpful for getting out the tiny gritty bits.
 You can get a big roll for cheap.